-Vermicomposting is an environmentally responsible way to fertilize your plants.
-You’ll be able to avoid using manure, which reduces the harmful emissions that go into the ozone layer.
+A benefit is you’ll be able to avoid using manure, which reduces the harmful emissions that go into the ozone layer.

 When you have a compost pile with worms, the worms will begin to eat the compost and produce waste.
 The waste from your worms is known as worm castings, which can be used as a fertilizer.